rust-lang/book/src/ch17-01-futures-and-syntax.md

 </Listing>

-In Listing 17-1, we define a function named `page_title`, and we mark it with the `async` keyword.
-Then we use the `trpl::get` function to fetch whatever URL is passed in, and we await the response by using the `await` keyword.
-Then we get the text of the response by calling its `text` method, and once again await it with the `await` keyword.
+First, we define a function named `page_title` and mark it with the `async` keyword.
+Then we use the `trpl::get` function to fetch whatever URL is passed in and add the `await` keyword to await the response.
+To get the text of the response, we call its `text` method, and once again await it with the `await` keyword.
 Both of these steps are asynchronous.
-For `get`, we need to wait for the server to send back the first part of its response, which will include HTTP headers, cookies, and so on.
-That part of the response can be delivered separately from the body of the request.
+For the `get` function, we have to wait for the server to send back the first part of its response, which will include HTTP headers, cookies, and so on, and can be delivered separately from the response body.
 Especially if the body is very large, it can take some time for it all to arrive.
-Thus, we have to wait for the _entirety_ of the response to arrive, so the `text` method is also async.
+Because we have to wait for the _entirety_ of the response to arrive, the `text` method is also async.

 We have to explicitly await both of these futures, because futures in Rust are
-_lazy_: they don’t do anything until you ask them to with `await`.
+_lazy_: they don’t do anything until you ask them to with the `await` keyword.
 (In fact, Rust will show a compiler warning if you don’t use a future.)
-This should remind you of our discussion of iterators [back in Chapter 13][iterators-lazy]<!-- ignore -->.
+This might remind you of Chapter 13’s discussion of iterators in the section [Processing a Series of Items With Iterators][iterators-lazy]<!-- ignore -->.
-Iterators do nothing unless you call their `next` method—whether directly, or using `for` loops or methods such as `map` which use `next` under the hood.
-With futures, the same basic idea applies: they do nothing unless you explicitly ask them to.
+Iterators do nothing unless you call their `next` method—whether directly or by using `for` loops or methods such as `map` that use `next` under the hood.
+Likewise, futures do nothing unless you explicitly ask them to.
 This laziness allows Rust to avoid running async code until it’s actually needed.

-> Note: This is different from the behavior we saw when using `thread::spawn` in
+> Note: This is different from the behavior we saw in the previous chapter when
+> using `thread::spawn` in the [Creating a New Thread with
-> the previous chapter, where the closure we passed to another thread started
+> spawn][thread-spawn]<!--ignore--> section, where the closure we passed to
-> running immediately.
-It’s also different from how many other languages
+> another thread started running immediately.
+It’s also different from how many
-> approach async!
-But it’s important for Rust.
-We’ll see why that is later.
+> other languages approach async.
+But it’s important for Rust, and we’ll see why
+> later.

-Once we have `response_text`, we can then parse it into an instance of the `Html` type using `Html::parse`.
+Once we have `response_text`, we can parse it into an instance of the `Html` type using `Html::parse`.
 Instead of a raw string, we now have a data type we can use to work with the HTML as a richer data structure.
 In particular, we can use the `select_first` method to find the first instance of a given CSS selector.
 By passing the string `"title"`, we’ll get the first `<title>` element in the document, if there is one.
 Because there may not be any matching element, `select_first` returns an `Option<ElementRef>`.
 Finally, we use the `Option::map` method, which lets us work with the item in the `Option` if it’s present, and do nothing if it isn’t.
 (We could also use a `match` expression here, but `map` is more idiomatic.)
 In the body of the function we supply to